 Credendo SR currently employs 27 people, of whom 10 are employed in the Geneva branch office.
-The Management Board consists of three members.
+The Management Board consists of three members (as of 01.01.2021 of two members).
 Their main responsibility for individual business areas was defined by a Supervisory Board resolution dating from 21 November 2014.
 The Management Board has appointed holders of the key governance functions or outsourced the functions to qualified providers.
-Regarding the outsourced functions, a person responsible for outsourcings was appointed within Credendo SR who is responsible for monitoring the performance of service providers.
+Regarding the outsourced functions, a person responsible for outsourcings was appointed within Credendo SR, who is responsible for monitoring the performance of service providers.
 At present, the risk management function and compliance function are held by employees of Credendo SR, while the internal audit function and the actuarial function have been outsourced.